-Historical development of Separation of power.
+Historical development of the Doctrine

 The doctrine of the separation of powers has its root in ancient period.
 The history of the doctrine’s genesis is traceable to Aristotle of Greek.
 In the 16th and 17th centuries, French philosopher John Bodin and British politician Locke expounded the theory of the division of powers, respectively.
 But it was Montesquieu who, in his book ‘ Esprit des Lois,’ in the year 1748, for the first time gave it a systematic and empirical formulation.

 The separation of powers is a model for the governance of democratic states.
 The model was first developed in ancient Greece and was widely used by the Roman Republic as part of the uncodified Constitution of the Roman Republic.
 Under this model, the State is divided into branches, each with separate and independent powers and areas of responsibility, so that no branch has more powers than the other branches.
 The normal division of branches is between the

 After independence, the Constituent Assembly was set up to make our own Indian constitution.
 The Indian constitution has adopted different things from the constitutions of different nations.

 The Constitution of India, does not contain any provision for an absolute or rigid division of the functions of the three organs of government.
 Legislative and judicial powers are often entrusted to the executive, but the functional separation of powers has nevertheless been emphasized.
 The analysis shows that, pursuant to the various provisions of our Constitution, Like Articles 53(1) and 154(1), the executive powers of the Union and the States are conferred on the President and the Governors.
 According to this scheme, the President is the Chief Executive Officer of the Indian Union, who exercises his powers constitutionally on aid and advice